We’re not getting out alive. So, everyone needs an estate plan.

 - Providing for family members; &

 Mr. Dickinson sits down with his clients and advises regarding estate planing options.
-He then prepares the documents which gives the plan life.
+He then prepares the documents that give the plan life.